Definitions for Chapter 582

 The following definitions apply to each division in chapter 582 of the Oregon Administrative Rules unless otherwise indicated:

-(3) "Applicant" refers to an individual who submits an application for vocational rehabilitation services in accordance with 34 CFR 361.41(b)(2).
+(3) "Applicant" means an individual who submits an application for vocational rehabilitation services in accordance with 34 CFR 361.41(b)(2).

-(4) "Assessment for determining eligibility and vocational rehabilitation needs" refers to, as appropriate in each case:
+(4) "Assessment for determining eligibility and vocational rehabilitation needs" means, as appropriate in each case:

 (a) A review of existing data to determine if an individual is eligible for vocational rehabilitation services; and to assign priority for an order of selection if in effect; and